Statistical Guarantees of Group-Invariant GANs: Introduction

 To the best of our knowledge, our work presents the first step towards theoretically understanding the impact of harnessing group symmetry within group-invariant generative models.
-While our primary focus lies on group-invariant GANs, we hope the analysis developed herein can be generalized in future works to the study of statistical estimation for other group-invariant generative models.
+While our primary focus lies on the performance guarantees for group-invariant GANs, we hope the analysis developed herein can be generalized in future works to study performance guarantees for other group-invariant generative models.
+See, for instance, \cite{chen2024equivariant} discussed at the end of \Cref{sec:relatedwork} and \Cref{remark:discriminator_lowerbound}.

+This paper is organized as follows.
+In \Cref{sec:relatedwork}, we review some related work. \Cref{sec:background} provides the background and goals of our study.
+Theoretical results when the target distribution lies in the Euclidean space or a low-dimensional submanifold are presented in \Cref{sec:euclidean} and \Cref{sec:manifold}, respectively.
+A numerical example is provided in \Cref{sec:numerical}.
+We conclude our work and discuss future directions in \Cref{sec:conclusion}.
+Some of the proofs are deferred to \Cref{proof:euclidean} and \Cref{proof:lowdimensional}.